 Happens only to yellow teas, moist and temperate tea leaves from after kill-green can be slightly heated in a sealed storage, which causes the former green leaves to turn yellow.
 This results in making the leaves have a unique yellowish-green hue due to the changes in chlorophyll.

 Rolling is the process that gives the tea leaves the tightened shaped or form as we see them in its actual appearance.
 They are typically rolled tightly to maintain retain their freshness.
 This method is done by hands or through various equipment which causes the tea leaves to wrap or curl around themselves.

-Drying is not skipped in order to make the final processed tea free of moisture.
+Drying or firing is an important step that is not skipped in order to make the final processed tea free of moisture.
 Hence, drying prolongs the shelf life and freshness of the tea.
 The duration of drying is significant as if it done too quickly, it may lead to bleak and rough-textured tea.